 It is highly important that a person pays attention to the symptoms of hemorrhoids and consults a specialist as soon as possible.
 Fortunately, thrombosed hemorrhoid is usually quire easy to detect, so the treatment can be given in short time.

-READ MORE ABOUT HEMORRHOIDS
+READ MORE ABOUT HEALTH AND MEDICINE

 Before you start treatment of hemorrhoid (please visit this page for treatment info), it’s important to distinguish what type of hemorrhoid you have – either external or internal.
 The structure is following – blood fills anal veins and they soften the process of defecation.
 But when there is some annoyance of blood veins they start… Read More